 Get Treatment Without Interrupting Your Personal Life

-An outpatient treatment program is a good alternative for those who do not require the structure of residential treatment and are unable to put work and home commitments aside.
+An outpatient treatment program is a good alternative for those who do not require the structure of residential treatment.
+Also, it is good for those unable to put work and home commitments aside.
 The outpatient program provides support with a more flexible time commitment.

 Establish a Support Network While You’re in Recovery

 Outpatient rehab helps you build a support network while you’re in treatment.
-Build a community of sober friends as you attend therapy and group sessions.
-Call on the aid of family and friends every day as you work toward building new sober living skills.
+Build a community of sober friends as you attend therapy and group sessions, and call on the aid of family and friends every day as you work toward building new sober living skills.

 Recovery for a Reduced Cost

-Outpatient programs tend to cost less than inpatient programs and provide an affordable alternative.
+The programs at outpatient drug rehab centers tend to cost less than inpatient programs and provide an affordable alternative.

 What Types of Inpatient Programs Are Available?

 There are two main types of outpatient rehab programs: day programs and intensive outpatient programs.
-Many people in outpatient treatment also participate in a support group to reinforce progress made during treatment.
+Also, many people in outpatient treatment participate in a support group to reinforce progress made during treatment.

 Partial Hospitalization/Day Programs (PHP)